This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 The applicant claimed he was discriminated based on his age.

-The tribunal judged that the employer proved the contrary.
-The rejection was not based on the applicant’s age, but on his professional experience, his degree and the fact that he was too qualified for the job.
-Someone with less experience and another education was more suitable for the needs of the employer.
+The tribunal found that the rejection was not based on the applicant’s age, but on his professional experience, his degree and the fact that he was over-qualified for the job.

 Labour Tribunal, Ghent 20 September 2010